pbrinkmeier/kit-lecture-notes/betriebssysteme/06-scheduling.md

 The CPU _scheduler_ selects the next process to run using a specific _policy_.

-The _dispatcher_ performs the actual process switch, including
+The _dispatcher_ performs the actual process switch, including:

 - saving and restoring process contexts
 - switching to user mode